zhaben/zhaben.github.io/_posts/2018-11-01-how-to-learn-a-new-language-fast.md

 background: '/img/posts/04.jpg'
 ---

-I am trilingual---I can read, speak, and write in English, Spanish, and French.
+I am trilingual--I can read, speak, and write in English, Spanish, and French.

 Depending on where you are, you might see this as a feat or you might see it as trite.
 I see it as a process.
 I like how they sound and using them when I travel makes me happy.